-A.3 Life After Prison/The Challenges of Reintegration Back into the Community

-Upon release from prison, individuals who the justice system has impacted face numerous challenges.
-From securing housing and employment to reconnecting with families and avoiding old, destructive habits, the path to reintegration can seem overwhelming.
+A.3 Life After Prison/The Challenges of Reintegration Back into the Community housing and employment to reconnecting with families and avoiding old, destructive habits, the path to reintegration can seem overwhelming.
 The City of Little Rock's Reentry Program is specifically designed to address these challenges by providing support and resources to those recently released.